 - Increase your price; make it twice your old rate, thrice, or whatever fits you the best.
 This is extremely important, so just do it.
 Increased price automatically gives a sense of premium service.
 For example, if you buy a dress worth $50, you feel nice.
-But if you buy the same dress at $500, you start to feel the richness of the fabric and how it comforts your body.
-Although it’s the same dress, at the higher price you believe you have been given a premium product.
+But if you buy the same dress for $500, you start to feel the richness of the fabric and how it comforts your body.
+Although it’s the same dress, at the higher price, you believe you have been given a premium product.

 - Dedicate your full time to your client.
 I don’t mean it literally, but when your client contacts you, you must be attentive and offer them exceptional support.
-They need to believe that they are not just getting their work done, but also receiving reliable support for their problems.
-Besides completing the project, many freelancers also offer important advice to their clients, which can be related to where to buy web hosting plans at a reasonable rate, where to cut costs and receive higher profits.
+They need to believe that they are not just getting their work done but also receiving reliable support for their problems.
+Besides completing the project, many freelancers also offer important advice to their clients, which can be related to where to buy web hosting plans at a reasonable rate, where to cut costs, and receive higher profits.
 There may be cases when your help doesn’t directly link with your project, but offering a helping hand does prove you to be exceptional support.

 4. Figure Out Your Best Positioning

-Working on freelancing sites does ensure plenty of job offers, but it is not a way to higher rates, as others there are ready do to the same work at half the cost.
+Working on freelancing sites does ensure plenty of job offers, but it is not a way to higher rates, as others there are ready to do the same work at half the cost.

 If you are already using such sites, you know how challenging it is to land a project with high-paying clients.
-I must say some do earn $80 or more per hour, but these are highly specialized people who have worked hard for a long time and most of their clients are ones they’ve already worked with.
+I must say some do earn $80 or more per hour, but these are highly specialized people who have worked hard for a long time, and most of their clients are ones they’ve already worked with.